 If the patient has a significant change after admission, providers would not change the claim for the first 30-day period.
 A follow-up assessment would be completed and submitted before the start of the second 30-day period to reflect the change in the functional level and the second 30-day claim would be grouped into its appropriate case-mix group.
 Accordingly, two 30-day periods would have two different case-mix groups to reflect any changes in patient condition.
 The case mix group cannot be adjusted within each 30-day period.

 Agencies must be sure to update the assessment completion date on the second 30-day claim if a follow-up assessment changes the case-mix group to ensure the claim can be matched to the follow-up assessment.
 HHAs can submit a claims adjustment if the assessment is received after the claim has been submitted, if the assessment items would change the payment grouping.
+Click here to learn how to get a Prior Authorization.

 Complete a Followup OASIS (Type 5) Before the Start of 2nd 30-Day Billing Period